danphenderson/BlockOpt.jl/docs/src/tutorials/installation.md

 ```
 using the Julia package manager [Pkg.jl](https://pkgdocs.julialang.org/v1/).

-The [TRS package](https://github.com/oxfordcontrol/TRS.jl) hasn't been updated to install with
-the BlockOpt.jl supported julia release versrions ``≥`` `v1.3.0`.
-The TRS package was
+The TRS package does not install with the BlockOpt.jl supported Julia release
+versions ≥ v1.3.0.
+The TRS package supports earlier releases of Julia.
-developed in an earlier release of Julia.
-The BlockOpt trust-region subproblem solve
-uses `trs_small` from an updated version of TRS using the current Pkg.jl `.toml` system.
+The BlockOpt trust-region subproblem solver uses trs_small from an updated TRS.jl
-There is an open pull-request to merge the
+branch, installable on all BlockOpt supported Julia releases.
+There is an open
-[forked TRS branch](https://github.com/danphenderson/TRS.jl) used in BlockOpt.jl
+pull request to merge the forked TRS branch used in BlockOpt.jl.